bloomcyber/trust-simulation/README.md

+This is a script to take the results.
 Make sure the files run.sh, genCSV1.py and plotgraph.py are in the same folder as sim_run file.
 Add your reputation algorithm in tsys_lib folder, and execute the following commands make delete